 "Hermaphrodites in Pre-Modern Islamic History."
 This is an inquiry into the legal status of ambiguously-sexed people from early Islamic times through the 1700s.
 Previous scholarship on this subject is scant and tainted by the projection into the past of Muslims' twentieth-century insistence on sexual dimorphism.
-My preliminary research suggests that pre-modern Muslims were accepting of gender diversity and that hermaphrodites inhabited a recognized medial space between male and female.
+My preliminary research suggests that pre-modern Muslims were accepting of sexual diversity and that hermaphrodites inhabited a recognized medial space between male and female.

 Barefoot Millionaire: John Baldwin and the Founding Values of Baldwin Wallace University.
 Berea: Baldwin Wallace University, 2013.